opensha/opensha/README.md

 >**NOTE:** The following instructions assume that you have already cloned the OpenSHA projects on a terminal, though you can clone them through Eclipse.
 If you chose to go this route, be sure to leave the "Import all existing Eclipse projects after clone finishes" check-box **UNSELECTED**, as this feature will cause issues with gradle.

-For each project, you will need to do the following:
+Once you have eclipse installed and running, do the following:

 * `File > Import`
 * Select `Gradle > Existing Gradle Project` and hit `Next`
-* Browse to the location of `opensha-commons` under `Project root directory`
+* Browse to the location of `opensha` under `Project root directory`
 * Hit `Finish`
-* Repeat for all sub-projects. **IMPORTANT: projects must be imported in order, dependent projects first. commons, then core, then ucerf3, then apps, then dev**

 You can either use Eclipse's built in Git tools, or the Git command line client to pull/push changes.
-If any of the `.gradle` files are modified, right click on the project within eclipse and select `Gradle >  Refresh Gradle Project`
+Any time any of the `.gradle` files are modified, or you see many unexpected compilation errors, right click on the project within eclipse and select `Gradle >  Refresh Gradle Project`.

+## Repository history

+OpenSHA has been in active development since the early 2000's.
+It was originally in CVS version control, and was ported to [this SVN repository](https://source.usc.edu/svn/opensha/trunk/) circa 2008.
+In 2017, it was migrated to GitHub and split into a number of sub-projects.
+History from the SVN repository was not retained, but it is [archived here](https://github.com/opensha/opensha-svn-archive).
+The main codebase, which was re-unified into this repository in 2021, was previously stored in the now-archived [opensha-commons](https://github.com/opensha/opensha-commons), [opensha-core](https://github.com/opensha/opensha-core), [opensha-ucerf3](https://github.com/opensha/opensha-ucerf3), and [opensha-apps](https://github.com/opensha/opensha-apps).

+A development sandbox, with which we're more relaxed with write-permissions, can be found [here](https://github.com/opensha/opensha-dev).
+Otherwise, outside contributions should come in the form of pull requests on this repository.